Uber offers free rides in Mexico City as local taxi drivers protest

-MEXICO CITY (Reuters) - Uber said customers in Mexico City could use its service for free on Monday as local taxi drivers staged citywide protests against possible regulation of ride-hailing services such as the company’s and Cabify.
+MEXICO CITY, May 25 (Reuters) - Uber said customers in Mexico City could use its service for free on Monday as local taxi drivers staged citywide protests against possible regulation of ride-hailing services such as the company’s and Cabify.

 “As today is a difficult day to get around, we have decided to give away Uber rides to all users, because #MexicoDoesntStop #UberDoesntStop,” the company said on its website.
 Users can take two journeys worth up to 150 pesos ($9.82) each for free.